-- Fenugreek While OK to use in normal quantities in cooking, the larger quantities found in supplements may cause miscarriage or early labour.
+- Fenugreek is OK to use in normal quantities in cooking, but the larger quantities found in supplements may cause miscarriage or early labour.

 - Garlic as used in a cooking is fine, but avoid large doses in supplements, as they may cause bleeding, miscarriage or early labour.

-- Ginger is OK in cooking and in supplement doses of 1 to 2g per day.
+- Ginger is OK in cooking and in supplement doses of up to 100mg per day.
 Large doses can cause thinning of the blood and heartburn.

-- Ginseng should be avoided during pregnancy, especially early pregnancy, as it can cause serious adverse events.
+- Ginseng should be avoided during pregnancy, especially early pregnancy, as it can cause serious adverse reactions.

 - Liquorice in large quantities, as in liquorice extract or liquorice root, can cause miscarriage and early labour.
 Black liquorice sold as confectionery may contain the extract, or may be flavoured with aniseed.

-- Raspberry leaf is said to help reduce labour, although there’s little evidence to support this, nor is there much information about its safety.
+- Raspberry leaf is said to help reduce the length of labour, although there's little evidence to support this and there isn't much information about its safety.
 Avoid in early pregnancy.

-- Spirulina Little is known about its safety during pregnancy, so it’s best to avoid it or seek advice from your doctor.
+- Spirulina has little information about its safety during pregnancy, so it's best to avoid it or seek advice from your doctor.

-- St John's Wort may reduce birthweight, and interferes with certain medicines.
+- St John's Wort may reduce your baby's birth weight, and interferes with certain medicines.
 Talk to your doctor before taking it while pregnant.

-- Valerian There’s a lack of safety information about taking it in pregnancy.
+- Valerian has limited safety information about taking it in pregnancy.
 Talk to your doctor first.